 This course provides an introduction to the field of modeling and simulation (M&S) from the perspective of M&S as an essential tool for systems engineering.
 The course presents an overview of the M&S discipline, the model/simulation development process, the types of models and simulations used in the various phases of the systems engineering life cycle, and the verification, validation, and accreditation of models and simulation.
 The strengths and limitations of M&S are explored with respect to the application of M&S use in systems engineering.
 Examples are given for several types of systems, including both military and civilian systems.
 Statistical methods used in applying M&S in systems engineering are explained.
 The Arena process modeling tool is used for some examples, an individual assignment, and a team-based project.
 Upon completion of the course, the student will be able to explain when M&S will provide meaningful support to a technical program, select the appropriate modeling techniques for a given task, plan the development of a model/simulation and the modeling of its input data, and analyze the results of its execution to support decisions at key milestones of a system's life cycle.

-This course is a continuation of EN.645.757 Foundations of Modeling and Simulation in Systems Engineering and provides in-depth exposure to the field of modeling and simulation (M&S) from the perspective of M&S as an essential tool for systems engineering.
+This course provides in-depth exposure to the field of modeling and simulation (M&S) from the perspective of M&S as an essential tool for systems engineering.
 Advanced statistical methods are used to conduct requirements-driven simulation analysis and experimentation.
-The course provides treatment of advanced M&S topics, including verification, validation, and accreditation techniques; methods for simulation interoperability and composability; modeling of the system environment, both natural and man-made; modeling of system costs; and the establishment of collaborative M&S environments.
+The course provides treatment of advanced M&S topics, including methods for simulation interoperability and composability; modeling of the system environment, both natural and man-made; modeling of system costs; and the establishment of collaborative M&S environments.
 The course also explores continuous and real-time simulation.
 Students are exposed to the techniques used to form conceptual models of mechanical (both translational and rotational), electrical, fluid, thermal, biological, and hybrid systems.
 The conceptual models are transformed into mathematical models and implemented in a modern simulation package.
 State-of-the-art tools are explored, and each student is given the opportunity to conduct a simulation study of a complex system.
 Each student will present a case study and complete a project.
 Upon completion of the course, the student will be able to conduct or lead the development of the model of a complex physical system, model the input data, and analyze the results to support decisions at key milestones of a system's life cycle.

 As the systems that systems engineers face become more complex, it is no longer sufficient to use “good engineering practices.”
 The complex systems of today need to be architected before design work can begin.
 This course examines the principles and art of systems architecting when developing both individual systems and systems that are components of a system or federation of systems.
 The objective is to provide students with the principles, techniques, and hands-on experience of architecting modern, complex systems.
 Students will learn the latest architecture development techniques using DoD and commercial architectural frameworks, then extend those frameworks to specific problems involving unique systems development environments.
 Topics include the management of underlying system and data models and the special architecting requirements of command, control, and communications systems.
 Special attention will be placed on visualizing architecture artifacts-qualitatively and quantitatively evaluating architectures and the systems model they represent-and utilizing system architectures for investment decisions.
 Case studies from actual experiences will be presented.
 Course Note(s): Selected as one of the electives in the MSE or MS program or a required course for the post-master’s certificate.